wearefuturegov/nesta-skills/content/pages/06-results.md

   out how to run an activity with your team to develop a picture of your skills as a whole.
 title_5: Develop your skills
-body_5: For each skill we have created a list of resources that you can use to help develop any of the skills whether you want to learn more and strengthen your weaker skills or further develop your strongest skills.
+body_5: For each skill, we have created a list of resources.
+You can use these to help develop any of the skills, whether you want to strengthen your weaker skills or further develop your strongest skills.
 title_6: Links title needed
 body_6: To further develop ........ content needed.
 Download our practice guide to find guidence on how to embed skills in your practice, and download the